quantummaid/quantummaid-opensource-parent/README.md

 </FindBugsFilter>
 ```

-More information about exclusions can be found on the spotbugs website: https://spotbugs.readthedocs.io/en/stable/filter.html#examples
+More information about exclusions can be found on the [spotbugs website](https://spotbugs.readthedocs.io/en/stable/filter.html#examples).

-### Intellij integration
+### IntelliJ IDEA integration
 Install the Findbugs-IDEA plugin.

 ## Compiler
-The compiler is configured for all child projects and should not be modified in any of the child projects of this pom.
+The compiler is configured for all child projects and should not be modified in any of the child projects of this POM.
 Following this recommendation provides child projects with the following benefits:
 - Encoding and Java version of the sources and compiled classes are managed
 - A configuration bug fix, that will prevent the maven-compiler-plugin from swallowing compilation errors and hence
   failing with 'unknown compilation error'
-- Building the child project in Intellij will be possible with warnings
+- Building the child project in Intellij IDEA will be possible with warnings
 - Building the child project using maven will be possible with warnings, if built with `-DskipTests=true`
 - Testing the child project using maven will be possible with warnings, if built with
   `-Dmaven.compiler.failOnWarning=false`